 Phantom Bodies brings together two seminal projects, Undergarments and Armor and Wax Bodies.
 Both probe unsettling tensions between absence and presence, body and image, past and present.
 Undergarments and Armor draws together opposing categories – underwear/armor, male/female, hard/soft, armed/disarmed.
 Wax Bodies present haunting images of 18th century wax anatomical models found in museum collections.

-This exhibition is co-curated by Esther Massry Gallery director Jeanne Flanagan and Lucy Bowditch, PH.D.
-The gallery is open from 12-5pm Monday to Saturday, 12-8pm Wednesday to Thursday, and first Fridays of the month from 5-9pm.
-Closed Sunday.
+This exhibition was co-curated by Esther Massry Gallery director Jeanne Flanagan and Lucy Bowditch, PH.D.

 Woven: In Process